 The Information Security Office has carefully considered the privacy and security features available with Google and is satisfied that Google will provide appropriate levels of privacy and security.

 The Google services provided through UTmail are governed by a contract between the University and Google.
 The University contract’s terms and conditions supersede Google’s privacy policies for consumer services.
-The core services covered by the contract include Gmail, Calendar, Talk, Docs, Contacts, Sites, Video, and Groups for Business.
+The core services covered by the contract include products in Google Workspace for Education.
 Within the UTmail portal it is possible to navigate to non-core services which are outside the contract and for which Google’s privacy policies for consumer services apply.

 Has the University Evaluated UTmail for Accessibility?

-The University provides UTmail as an email application.
-Applications within the Google Apps suite other than Gmail (e.g. Google Drive, Google Sites) do not currently meet the University’s accessibility standards and are therefore not permitted for official University business (e.g. as required elements of course curriculum).
+The University provides UTmail as an instructional tool.
+Applications within Google Workspace for Education other than Gmail do not currently meet the University’s accessibility standards and are therefore not permitted for official University business (e.g. as required elements of course curriculum).
 Use of Google applications other than Gmail must be done in compliance with the University’s policies on accessibility.

 What is the Difference Between a UTmail Business Account and a UTmail Personal Account?

 - Personal UTmail accounts are offered to students and alumni, as well as faculty and staff that retire from the University.
-UTmail personal accounts do not have some of the required protections in place utilized by Business accounts (e.g. Google Two-Factor Authentication) and generally have fewer restrictions.
 Additionally, Personal accounts are shielded from open records requests when they are not in use for University Business.

 - Business accounts are offered to Current Faculty and Staff.
 These accounts are tied to your appointment with the University, meaning once your appointment has ended, your access will be disabled or suspended.
 Business accounts have the same features and functionality that a Personal account has, with some exceptions.
-Business accounts require Google Two-Factor Authentication to log in (See registration steps here), are subject to open records requests, and are valid for conducting or forwarding business email at the university.
-For Retirees hoping to keep their business account, it will be converted automatically into a Personal account when their EID reflects a "Retiree" affiliation.
+Business accounts are subject to open records requests, and are valid for conducting or forwarding business email at the university.

 How Can I Check My UTmail Account Type?